kiote/aa_plus_poro/README.md

 I know, that AA could be easely decorated with Draper, but with [this](http://thepugautomatic.com/2014/03/draper/) article in mind I want to implement POROs-version.

 As the result there is should be "decorated" title visible in the admin interface.

+You could also follow the discussion here: https://github.com/activeadmin/activeadmin/issues/3600

 ### Environment